Our Lady of Charity: Spain

 An earlier image of Our Lady of Charity predating and sourcing the Cuban image is venerated in the town of Illescas, Toledo, Spain.
 Legend recalls that it was copied from a "Saint Luke" image from Antioch and brought by Saint Paul the Apostle to Toledo between the year 50 and 60 A.D.
 From that date, the image remained when the Archbishop of Toledo Eugenius II of Toledo, who placed the image in a Benedictine monastery.
 In the 16th century, the image was transferred to a local Hospital of Charity where a famed miraculous healing of paralyzed patient Francesca de la Cruz took place in 1562.
-During the same time, the image was revised, separating the heads and hands of the Virgin from its fully formed or detallado style, in order to allow vestments and jewels to fit the image.
+During the same time, the image was revised, separating the heads and hands of the Virgin from its fully formed or detallado style, to allow vestments and jewels to fit the image.

+The namesake Marian title is also honored as the patroness of Camarena, Toledo.
+The image is venerated in the Church of San Juan Bautista, where it is enshrined in a Baroque altarpiece from the late Renaissance period, crafted by Mateo de Cibantos between 1652 and 1655.
+Her feast day is celebrated on August 15th, coinciding with the Feast of the Assumption of the Virgin Mary, during which the town holds its major annual festivities.
+The image also processes through the town on Carnival Sunday.
+The image is carried on a historic float that was once used in the coronation of King Louis I of Spain in the 18th century, adding royal and artistic value to its traditional processions.